"It is dangerous to be right in matters on which the

 circuits are not flows of electrons, instead they are flows of "charges" or "charged particles."
-Unless we know what kind of conductor is involved, we cannot know whether an electric current is composed of electrons moving in a single direction... or whether it's electrons AND positive atoms moving oppositely, or whether it's moving positive and negative atoms.
-For example, if you receive an electric shock, no no electrons flowed through your body.
+Unless we know the type of conductor involved, we cannot know whether electric currents are composed of electrons moving in a single direction... or whether they're electrons positive atoms moving oppositely, or whether it's moving positives and unmoving negative charges.
+For example, if you receive an electric shock, no electrons flowed through your body.
 Only charged atoms flowed.